sinatriiobimo/sinatriiobimo/README.md

 I'm B-mo, a Computer Science Student 🎓💻 from Indonesia.
 I'm interest in Software Engineering and really enjoy exploring any tech stack.
 I am more side lean toward Backend Engineering and passionate about building products with focus on technical solutions.
 My current plan would be working a lot in engineering while also learn product dev on the other side

 ### I'm a Student, Developer, & Human
-- 🏢 I'm currently working as Project Assistant CRM at Adira Finance
+- 🏢 I'm currently active as Supervisor Web Development at Google DSC Chapter Gunadarma University
-- 🚀 I'm currently learning NodeJS and Machine Learning
+- 🚀 I'm currently learning Backend Engineering and Machine Learning
 - 👋 I'm currently active in Developer Student Clubs Chapter Gunadarma University as Web Developer
 - 🎯 2021 Goals: Winning hackathon & get an internship
 - ⚡ Fun fact: Music and Cat are my second universe